Human rights movement: Since the 1990s

 The global human rights movement has become more expansive since the 1990s, including greater representation of women's rights and economic justice as part of the human rights umbrella.
 Economic, social and cultural (ESC) rights gained new prominence.

 Advocates for women's human rights (sometimes identifying as part of the feminist movement), criticized the early human rights movement for focusing on male concerns and artificially excluding women's issues from the public sphere.
 Women's rights have nevertheless gained prominence in the international human rights movement, particularly insofar as they include protection from gender-based violence.
 In Latin America, the issue of women's human rights intersects with the struggle against authoritarian governments.
 In many cases, for example the Mothers of the Plaza de Mayo, women's groups were some of the most prominent advocates of human rights in general.
 Mainstream acceptance of women's human rights within the international human rights movement has increased since 1989.

 The authority of the United Nations human rights framework diminished in the 1990s, partly due to the emphasis on economic liberalization that followed the Cold War.

 The 1990s also saw a call to "defend the defenders" of human rights—to protect human rights activists from violence and repression.
-Unfortunately, there has been an increase in the number of attacks on the activists.
+However, there has been an increase in the number of attacks on activists.
 The movement has come to a standstill as individuals continue to push for liberation but are unable to report their findings out of fear of harm or death.
-The number of female activists has been growing since the beginning of the Feminist movement however, there have been increased number of attacks on women.
-Recently, the Taliban targeted the female activists to send a message.
+The number of female activists has been growing since the beginning of the feminist movement, however, there has been an increased number of attacks on women.
+In 2016, the Taliban targeted female activists to send a message.

 The internet has expanded the power of the human rights movement by improving communication between activists in different physical locations.
 This is known as mediated mobilization.
-Individuals who are using their voices to communicate about the injustices are now able to communicate with like minded people who use their voices through participatory journalism.
+Individuals who are using their voices to communicate about the injustices are now able to communicate with like-minded people who use their voices through participatory journalism.

 The human rights movement has historically focused on abuses by states, and some have argued that it has not attended closely enough to the actions of corporations.
-In the 1990s, some first steps were taken towards holding corporations accountable for human rights abuses.
-For example, the Parliament of Britain approved a resolution to censure British Petroleum for funding Colombian death squads.
+In the 1990s, some early steps were taken towards holding corporations accountable for human rights abuses.
+For example, the Parliament of the United Kingdom approved a resolution to censure BP for funding Colombian death squads.
 Organizations such as Human Rights Watch also began to pressure other nongovernmental organizations to take human rights into account.
-In 1993, Human Rights Watch successfully lobbied the International Olympic Committee to vote against awarding the 2000 Olympic Games to Beijing because of China's human rights record.
+In 1993, Human Rights Watch successfully lobbied the International Olympic Committee to vote against awarding the 2000 Summer Olympics to Beijing because of China's human rights record.